 Up top, you'll find that the spacing between buttons is a lot wider, and there's now a dedicated thumb rest for games that don't often use the face buttons for input.
 In addition to that, the Oculus Home and menu buttons have been moved directly under the joystick on each controller and are now concave.
 This design makes it essentially impossible to accidentally press during play, which is a godsend if you've ever played a game like Beat Saber and got regularly interrupted by pressing the menu or home buttons.

 For me, the absolute best part of the new controllers is the battery door.
 Yes, that sounds crazy but, once again, if you've ever used the 2nd-gen Touch controllers from the Oculus Quest or Rift S, you'll know how easily they would slide off.
-This time around, Facebook is utilizing good old-fashioned clips to lock the battery door into place instead of magnets.
+This time around, Facebook utilizes good old-fashioned clips to lock the battery door into place instead of magnets.
 That was a way, way better decision, and I'm glad they made it.

 The absolute best part of the new controllers is the battery door, which no longer falls off during play.

 Not once have I had the battery door fall off during play.
-Contrast that with the 2nd-gen Touch controllers (Oculus Quest and Oculus Rift S) where the compartment would come off practically every 30 seconds and you'll quickly understand how massive of a quality-of-life change this really is.
+Contrast that with the 2nd-gen Touch controllers (Oculus Quest and Oculus Rift S), where the compartment would come off practically every 30 seconds, and you'll quickly understand how massive of a quality-of-life change this really is.
 On top of that, Facebook enhanced the design of the wrist straps to make them more durable and connect them to the controllers more easily (read: no tools required to remove).

 Even though these 3rd-gen Touch controllers still use a single AA battery for power, Facebook was able to maximize the battery life on the controllers, ensuring you won't be changing out batteries for months.
 Yes, you read that right.
 It's easy to use rechargeable AA batteries in place of those environmentally unfriendly disposables, thankfully, and removable batteries make it easy to change out if you forget to charge them.
 Alternatively, the Anker Charging Dock for Oculus Quest 2 comes with rechargeable controller batteries that you'll never need to remove; just drop it on the dock when you're done playing.

 Just as we saw on the Oculus Quest, hand tracking on the Oculus Quest 2 is a rather unique experience, even if it is a very limited one.
 By default, the Oculus Quest 2 will look for controllers at all times.
 When it doesn't find them, it'll automatically enable hand tracking, which uses the same front cameras to see your hands and translate them into VR.
-The term is highly over-used in tech, but the first time your hands appear in VR it truly feels magical.
+The term is highly over-used in tech, but the first time your hands appear in VR, it truly feels magical.

 Hand tracking works best in a well-lit room and is generally a more pleasant experience when used for simple tasks.
 You can also choose to manually toggle between controllers and hand tracking, opting to press a button in the Quick Actions panel in settings instead.